prppy/racial-harmony/README.md

 #### **User Management System**
 - Add, suspend, and reset user passwords.
+- Automatically create a batch of users or upload batch of inventory via batch create functions

 ####  Task and Request Approval
 - Approve or reject voucher tasks and product requests with detailed tracking of actions.